xhayper/RichPresenceAPI/README.md

 ## Why use this instead of 'discord-rpc-csharp' directly?

 Unity broke the '[Named Pipe Client Stream](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipes.namedpipeclientstream)' that 'discord-rpc-charp' use,  so 'discord-rpc-charp' recommended us to install a alternative called '[NativeNamedPipe](https://github.com/Lachee/unity-named-pipes/tree/1d1abc0bce88c89ba728907f2d338e65c72b74ef/UnityNamedPipe.Native)', which is really hard to install via BepInEx.
-This plugin install it and load the native lib for you so you don't have to be in pain trying to get the native lib to work (trust me i spent hours of research just for it to work).
+This plugin install it and load the native lib for you so you don't have to be in pain trying to get the native lib to work (trust me, i spent hours of research).

 ## Why Unity version '2019.4.24'?